URCF/urcf_workshops/_sources/intro_picotte/compute.md

     the email you got confirming your Picotte account's creation.
 Typically this is your PI's last name or name of your lab, followed by `freeprj`.
 E.g. if your PI is Sara Zhang, you should typically use `zhangfreeprj`.
+[^mtcars]: The mtcars dataset includes design and performance data for 32 cars,
+    originally published in *Motor Trend* magazine in 1974.